ValerianJaeken/Hamilton-promo-3/01-La-prairie/README.md

 Find a website that deserves improvements

-1. One of the groupe creates a repository
+1. One of the groupe creates a repository named : markdown-warmup
 2. Analyse it, and answer to those questions with markdown within the README.md file

 - Wich site website ?